Without marketing localization, your marketing campaign is already a failure.

 Localizing your website and social media pages should be priorities when developing marketing campaigns.

 With social media, the common “one language fits all” approach is not the option if you want to be successful in the global marketplace.
 According to stats, over 88% of companies are now marketing on social media, with major players like McDonald’s, H&M, and Zara already having localized social media pages.
 IKEA is also a good example of localized social media pages.
-LKEA’s localized Instagram accounts include Dutch, Russian, Polish, Arabian, Chinese, French, and many other languages.
+IKEA’s localized Instagram accounts include Dutch, Russian, Polish, Arabian, Chinese, French, and many other languages.

 Image credit: Instagram